Salmon Mac and Cheese Dinner Recipe

 - Bring a large pot of salted water to a boil and cook the macaroni pasta until it’s al dente.
 Immediately take off the water and reserve.

 - In a large sized bowl whip the egg until there are no strings of white or yolk left.
-Add the heavy cream, 2 oz Parmesan, Gruyere, black pepper, salmon and 1 teaspoon of salt.
+Add the heavy cream, milk, 2 oz Parmesan, Gruyere, black pepper, salmon and 1 teaspoon of salt.
 Mix until combined.
 Add the pasta and incorporate everything together.

 - Transfer Mac and cheese to a 2 quarts baking dish.